gghindu/modhelp/README.md

 # Hindu Server Staff Guide

 **Overall Goal**
 The Hinduism Discord server is a place for Hindus, and those interested in Hinduism, to gather, talk, make friends, and learn.
-We want this to be a safe space for those interested in living a Hindu life, regardless of their background, or their pre-existing level of knowledge.
+We want this to be a safe space for the aforementioned people, regardless of their background, or their pre-existing level of knowledge.
 Likewise, we want this to be a place where Hindus can discuss, debate, and test their ideas with other Hindus.

 **What We Are Not**
-A place for people to spread vulgarity or hate
+Not a place for people to spread vulgarity or hate
-A place for non-Hindus to proselytize other religions
+Not a place for non-Hindus to proselytize other religions
-A place for non-Hindus to demand justification for Hindu faith
+Not a place for non-Hindus to demand justification for Hindu faith

 **Useful Moderator Commands**
 > `w!timeout @TargetUser 30m` -- to time a user out.
 You can also use 'h' for hours.